2022 Women’s Giving Fund Grant Guidelines

 Women’s Giving Fund Grant Amount

-The 2020 Women’s Giving Fund Grant award amount will be approximately $35,000.
+The 2022 Women’s Giving Fund Grant award amount will be $45,000.
 Park City Community Foundation’s Board of Directors will annually set the amount for the grant.
 Funding can be awarded in one year, but disbursed over 1-3 years depending on outcomes achieved.
 Funds must be used within 3 years of receiving the grant.

 Community Foundation staff processes and prepares the grant applications for review by the Women’s Giving Fund Grants Committee and Board of Directors.
 They serve and assist the Women’s Giving Fund Grants Committee, but do not vote on committee matters.
 (Staff who are also Women’s Giving Fund members may participate in the all-member voting to choose the final grant awardee.)
 After grants are awarded, Community Foundation staff, board members, and/or donors will participate in the monitoring and evaluation process of all grant projects and programs through site visits.

-The Grants Committee is composed of eleven women and girls selected from the Women’s Giving Fund membership.
-The committee evaluates the grant applications, and with the Board of Directors’ approval, recommends three finalists to the whole Women’s Giving Fund membership for a vote.
+The Grants Committee is composed of eleven women of all ages selected from the Women’s Giving Fund membership.
+At least one member must be of high school age.
+The committee evaluates the grant applications, and recommends three finalists to the whole WGF membership for a vote to determine the grantee.

 Board of Directors

 The Park City Community Foundation Board of Directors consists of up to 30 members who meet four times a year.
-Grant requests are reviewed by the Board and final action is taken on the recommendation made by the Grants Committee.
 To learn more about our Board, visit parkcitycf.org/board-of-directors/.

-The Women’s Giving Fund Grants Committee will use the following criteria to review applications.
+The WGF Grants Committee will use the following criteria to review applications.
 These criteria are not exclusive, and the Committee and Board of Directors reserve the right to use their own best judgment when making grant awards.

 Needs Assessment and Potential Impact Indicator (either of the following):